 If you find yourself frequently dealing with this situation, use these steps to develop an effective no-call, no-show policy:

-1. Get a Policy in Place
+1. Get a No-Call, No-Show Policy in Place

-Once all employees know what the policy is, and have signed a waiver to that effect, you can hold them accountable for no-shows.
-Be sure your policy outlines what a no-show is and the consequences of missing work like this.
+Once all employees know what the policy is and have signed a waiver to that effect, you can hold them accountable for no-shows.
+Be sure your policy outlines what a no-show is and the ramifications of missing work like this.

 2. Enforce the Policy

 Once you create your policy, you must enforce it consistently and treat all employees equally.

 In some businesses, a zero tolerance policy is upheld, where one instance of not showing up for work can lead to termination immediately.
 Others may implement “3-strike” process, where employees receive a written warning at the first instance.